 Embroidery and needlework magazines offer a wealth of inspiration and patterns to try, as well as useful information and tips so you can build your skills.
-Sure you'll probably have to put down your stitching for a little while as you flip through the pages (either paper or digital), but your fingers might just need the break!
-Read on for a list of 10 must-read embroidery publications.
+Sure you'll probably have to put down your stitching for a little while as you flip through the pages (either paper or digital), but your fingers might just need the break.
+Read on for a list of seven must-read embroidery publications.

 Updated by Mollie Johanson

 01 of 07

 Boasting both traditional embroidery techniques and creative contemporary ideas, this magazine produced by the Embroiderers' Guild features workshops with top instructors.
 Both current and past issues of Stitch are available in print and digital formats.

 Also published by the Embroiderers' Guild, Embroidery—The Textile Art Magazine shares inspirational ideas and features as well as news of embroidery shows and events.
 Rather than a publication showing how to make embroidered projects and patterns, this is a magazine about embroidery and the artists who stitch it.

 Although Mollie Makes is a magazine showcasing many different crafts, nearly every issue contains embroidery projects or patterns of some kind.
 Its embroidery features are typically created by popular designers or are excerpts from books.
 Either way, they're always enjoyable.

 04 of 07

 Homespun is another title that isn't purely focused on embroidery and needlework but still features embroidery on a regular basis.
 Often it has a pattern-of-the-month stitch-a-long, with each design created to be part of a larger embroidered project, such as a quilt.Continue to 5 of 7 below.

 If you enjoy machine embroidery, Creative Machine Embroidery offers a broad range of projects and patterns.
 And even if you prefer to do your stitching by hand, there is still so much inspiration in these pages.